Tejas-Samel/Online-Auction-System-with-3d-model-viewer/README.md

  For 3d model viewer API of model-viewer has been used https://modelviewer.dev/ Only glb files are supported for the 3d model
+ -Some sample files are present within sample directory

 --To get the project on the system use following commands 1.git clone https://github.com/Tejas-Samel/Online-Auction-System-with-3d-model-viewer.git